-- Boost the federal gas tax (at minimum, to restore the purchasing power of the Highway Trust Fund) and other existing Highway Trust Fund revenue. - Index the federal gas tax to inflation. - Create a National Strategic Freight Trust Fund (supported by a dedicated funding mechanism from all users of the freight system that is predictable, dedicated and sustainable). - Reduce federal obstacles to options available to states and localities such as tolling, congestion pricing and public/private partnerships. - Further expand current federal credit programs.
+- Boost the federal gas tax (at minimum, to restore the purchasing power of the Highway Trust Fund) and other existing Highway Trust Fund revenue. - Index the federal gas tax to inflation.

+- Reduce federal obstacles to options available to states and localities such as tolling, congestion pricing and public-private partnerships. - Further expand current federal credit programs.